Mobile gaming and the gaming industry

 - Low Cost – The majority of mobile games on the app store are free, quick to download and entertaining.
 The games that players do have to buy range from a few pounds to no more than £20, making them a fraction of the price of a console game.
 The low cost of mobile games means gamers are more likely to play, and purchase more games and make in-app purchases.

 - Convenience and Reliability – Part of mobile phone gaming popularity is the ability for games to be taken anywhere.
 Once a game is downloaded onto a phone, the majority of them no longer require an internet connection as they run through the phone’s internal drive.
-Therefore, players have access to their favorite games at all times and can also easily bet on games from the best UK casinos whenever they want.

 - Creativity – Mobile games are relatively inexpensive because they are cheap to produce.
 Game developers are able to be more experimental with their concepts.
 With the high demand for games, developers are using their skills to bring out the best games ever.
 Every game requires creativity which attracts the customer to the game, this has led to the development of more creative minds in the world.